MH, RH (AHG)

 is an herbal clinician, author, journalist, and educator.
-As a clinician, he is one of only about 250 practicing herbalists to have achieved the status of Registered Herbalist (R.H.) after having undergone a rigorous peer review of his education and clinical practice by the major professional body of practicing herbalists in the
+As a clinician, he is one of only about 250 practicing herbalists to have achieved the status of Registered Herbalist (R.H.) in the USA, after having undergone a rigorous peer review of his education and clinical practice by the major professional body of practicing herbalists in the

 USA, the American Herbalists Guild.
 He has been in clinical